tomnor/dwdat2py/README.rst

 dwdat2py
 ========

-DEWESoft, a company making hardware for data acquisition also provide software applications (Windows) for working with data sets produced with the hardware.
+DEWESoft, a company making hardware for data acquisition, also provide software applications (Windows) for working with data sets produced with the hardware.
 Files are in their proprietary formats such as .d7d, .d7z or .dxd.
 To work with the same data using a programming language like